 Ernie: Me?
 You blame me for this?

-Ernie: Well, I distinctly remember somebody yelling "Shoot, shoot!"
+Ernie: Yeah, well, I distinctly remember somebody yelling "Shoot, shoot!"

-Lars: Well, you've never listened to me before!
+Lars: Yeah, well, you've never listened to me before!

 Ernie: And you know why?